life-itself/web3/concepts/nft.md

 ## Duplication
 NFTs have been critizied as having no way of guaranteeing uniqueness of the datum or hyperlink.
 Since multiple NFTs can be created that reference the same artwork there is n canonical guarantee of uniqueness that an NFT purchased is "authentic" and it remains unclear what "authentic" would mean regarding hyperlinks which are infinitely reproducible.

-Two smart contracts which reference the same piece of data or art are effectively identical to each other.
+Two NFT smart contracts which reference the same piece of data or art are effectively identical to each other.

 ## Plagiarism
 Given the duplication problem above, many artists have critized NFT sales that involve plagarized versions of art whereby a [pseudonymous](pseudonymous.md) party will "steal" or reference the work of another when deploying the [smart contract](smart-contracts.md) allowing the third party to potentially profit off the work of another with no attribution or royalties paid to the original artist.